Professional Licensure and Certification Disclosures

 Certification

 Students must pass one of the following national certification examinations to obtain licensing in Washington state and to work in any other state.
 Washington is one of two states that requires clinical licensing.
-If the student successfully completes our accredited program and passes one of the national certification exams, they are employable in all states.
+If the student successfully completes our accredited program and passes one of the national certification exams, they are employable in the following states:

 Examination: